hardisgroupcom/logback-redis-appender/README.md

 ## Metrics

-When the appender's MBean is registered (see `registerMBean` configuration) the following metrics are available under MBean "com.bol.log4j:type=FailoverRedisAppender":
+When the appender's MBean is registered (see `registerMBean` configuration) the following metrics are available under MBean "com.hardis.logback:type=FailoverRedisAppender":

 * **eventCounter**: (counter) number of events received by the appender and put in the queue.
 Configuration `queueSize` controls the the maximum number of events this queue can hold.
 * **eventsDroppedInQueueing**: (counter) number of events that got dropped, because the queue was full.
 You get a full queue if Redis is full or your application is emitting events faster than can be pushed to Redis.
 You can increase `queueSize` or rise the log4j threshold to ignore events based on their level (DEBUG can be noisy).